shauntoconnell/sql-1-afternoon/notes.md

 13. List all the people in the Person table where their favorite color is Purple, Green or Blue (use IN).
 14. List all the people in the Person table where their city is Irving or LA (use IN).
 15. **Bonus** List all the people in the Person table where their nicknames are cool.
-    Explanation
-        WPM: Andrew took a typing test in front of the class and a student made an emoji about it which has Andrew's face with code as his background.
-        Captain Bad Programmer: One of Sean's classmate created an emoji with Sean's face wearing an eyepatch and called it Captain Bad Programmer.
-        Saint Austin of DevMountain: Austin's lifestyle reflects his religious beliefs and one of Austin's classmate created an emoji and called it Saint Austin of DevMountain.
-        TripleS: Josh's lifestyle can be summarized with three words: Stargazing, Sockets, & Subway.
-        EDM Hunter: Hunter's lifestyle can be explained with a tie dye t-shirt he wore which has Bob Ross' face on it and the phrase Positive Vibes.
-One of his mentors created an emjoji with Hunter's face wearing sunglasses and called it EDM Hunter.

 ### Solution